pygfx/pygfx-benchmarks/results/bm_wgpu_buffer_chunksize.md

 Another observation is that queue_write outperforms write_mapped, for a buffer of this size.

-On Win11 with UHD, this crashed with `Buffer size 1073741824 is greater than the maximum buffer size (268435456)`.
+On Win11 this crashes with `Buffer size 1073741824 is greater than the maximum buffer size (268435456)`.

 ## Conclusion